VikSil/Reengineering_Man_AHL/study/kafka/kafka_useful_commands.md

     kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic third_topic --group my-first-application

 _If group does not exist, it will be auto-created.
 Creating another consumer in the same group will cause the new consumer to take some of the partitions for itself.
-A partition-to-consumer assignment rebalancing hapens whenever a consumer is added or removed from a group.
+A partition-to-consumer assignment rebalancing hapens whenever a consumer is added or removed from a group, or partitions are added to a topic.
 If all consumers are removed (stopped), they will read the missed mesages once started back again (even if started without `--from beginning` argument)._

 _It is possible to have several groups consuming from the same topic._